 Jake Owen, Country Music Star

-Discover Boating (DB) is joining chart-topping country artist Jake Owen for his nationwide Days of Gold tour as presenting sponsor to inspire fans and concertgoers to get a taste of life on the water.
+Discover Boating (DB) is joining chart-topping country artist Jake Owen on the road (and the water) for the second year to inspire fans and concertgoers to get a taste of life on the water.
 DB sat down with Owen (JO), a lifelong boater and angler, to learn more about how he lives (and loves) the boating lifestyle, plus how its inspired the feel-good vibe to his music.

 DB: Why do you love life on the water?